sharat87/prestige/docs/content/index.md

 ```

 Here, we're executing a GET request to the URL <http://httpbin.org/get?first=Sherlock&last=Holmes>.
 Copy this line over
-to a document in the Prestige app, place your cursor on it and hit <kbd>Ctrl+Enter</kbd>.
-The GET request will be
+to a document in the Prestige app, place your cursor on it and hit ((Ctrl+Enter)).
+The GET request will be executed, and
-executed, and the response details will show on the right.
+the response details will show on the right.

 Multiple requests should be separated by a line that starts with `###`.
 Such lines mark the end of a request and start
 of the definition of a new request.
 For example, we define two different GET requests below: